-OVERLOAD TESTS Start with maximum gain, T = $1.5\mu s$, and a +10 V output amplitude.
+OVERLOAD TESTS Start with maximum gain, $T = 1.5 \mu s$, and a +10V output amplitude.
 Increase the pulser output amplitude by X200 and observe that the unipolar output returns to within 200 mV of the baseline within 24 μs after the application of a single pulse from the pulser.
-It will probably be necessary to vary the PZ Adj control on the front panel in order to cancel the pulser pole and minimize the time required for return to the baseline.
+It will probably be necessary to vary the PZ ADJ control on the front panel in order to cancel the pulser pole and minimize the time required for return to the baseline.

-LINEARITY The integral nonlinearity can be measured by a circuit (Fig. 6.1) which subtracts the negative pulser output from the positive amplifier output to cause a null point that can be measured with excellent sensitivity.
-The pulser output must be varied between 0 and 10V, which usually requires an external control source for the pulser.
+LINEARITY The integral nonlinearity of the 855 can be measured by the technique shown in Fig. 6.1.
+In effect, the negative pulser output is subtracted from the positive amplifier output to cause a null point that can be measured with excellent sensitivity.
+The pulser output must be varied between 0 to 10 V, which usually requires an external control source for the pulser.
 The amplifier gain and the pulser attenuator must be adjusted to measure 0 V at the null point when the pulser output is 10 V. The variation in the null point as the pulser is reduced gradually from 10 V to 0 V is a measure of the nonlinearity.
 Since the subtraction network also acts as a voltage divider, this variation must be less than

-(10 V full scale) x ($\pm 0.05\%$ maximum nonlinearity) x (1/2 for divider network) = ± 2.5 mV for the maximum null-point variation.
+- (10 V full scale) x (±0.05% maximum nonlinearity) x (1/2 for divider network) - = ± 2.5 mV for the maximum null-point variation.

 OUTPUT LOADING Use the test setup of Fig. 6.1.
-Adjust the amplifier output to 10 V and observe the null point when the front panel output is terminated in 100Ω .
-The change should be less than 2.5 mV.
+Adjust the amplifier output to 10 V and observe the null point when the front panel output is terminated in 100 Ω .
+The change should be <2.5 mV.